UAE says work is 'far from over' ahead of passing on COP presidency to Azerbaijan

 “We will continue to work with the world in order to slash emissions, supercharge adaptation, deliver on the UAE Consensus, and achieve what we call Mission 1.5,” Hana Al Hashimi, Chief Negotiator for COP28 told Khaleej Times.

-COP29 will take place in Baku, Azerbaijan from November 11-22, as countries will work hard to build on the historic UAE Consensus that was reached last year.
+COP29 will take place in Baku, Azerbaijan from November 11 to 22, as countries will work to build on the historic UAE Consensus that was reached last year.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The most ambitious and comprehensive set of negotiated outcomes to come out of the UNFCCC process since COP21, the consensus called on all parties to transition away from fossil fuels and to triple renewables and double energy efficiency globally by 2030.
+The most ambitious and comprehensive set of negotiated outcomes to come out of the UN Framework Convention on Climate Change (UNFCCC) process since COP21, the consensus called on all parties to transition away from fossil fuels and to triple renewables and double energy efficiency globally by 2030.

 “We will continue to play a bridge-building role and continue to engage closely in standing up for the Global South.
 We will look at how we can have a solutions-oriented, development-oriented approach that looks at the opportunities that there are through climate action and how we can build development models on that.
 I'm excited for it," Al Hashimi said.